Nat Ma Taung, Myanmar: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, C, D, G and I. Check that you choose the necessary kind.
-The majority of adapters on sale are just plug changers and require your electronics to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types A, C, D, G and I. Check that you choose the right kind.
+A lot of adapters available are just plugs and require your devices to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most countries.

 • Luggage scale to avoid fees